mbeddr/mps-build-backends/README.md

 ## Supported MPS versions

-The current version supports MPS 2021.1 to MPS 2022.3.
-It may work with earlier MPS versions but is not tested with them.
+The current version supports MPS 2021.3 to MPS 2022.3.
+It may work with earlier or later MPS versions but is not tested with them.